nwanoch/nwanoch/README.md

 - 🔭 I’m currently working on Buiding Projects that tends to satisfy customer and business needs
-- 🌱 I currently work with Nextjs, tailwindcss, React Native, Node and Typescript for web development.
+- 🌱 I currently work with Nextjs, tailwindcss, React Native, Nestjs, Node and Typescript for web development.
 - 📫 How to reach me: emmanuelnwanochie247@gmail.com

 <hr>